 Any device intended to be partially introduced into the human body by clinical intervention and intended to remain in place after the procedure for at least 30 days shall also be deemed to be an implantable device.

-A ‘procedure’ must be understood in this context to include the surgical procedure during which the implant is placed into the body and the immediate post-operative care that is associated with the procedure.
+A ‘procedure’ must be understood in this context to include the surgical or non-surgical procedure during which the implant is placed into the body and the immediate post-operative care that is associated with the procedure.
 The ‘procedure’ does not extend to the conclusion of the therapeutic treatment, e.g. the removal of an implant must be considered to be another ‘procedure’.
 Thus a plate used to fix a fractured bone and which remains in place after the procedure for at least 30 days is an implant even if it is taken out after the fracture has healed.
-In this case the placing of the plate and its explantation are two different surgical procedures.
+In this case the placing of the plate and its explantation are two different procedures.

 Sometimes partially implanted devices are deemed to be implants.
 For instance, if an operation is carried out specifically to place an infusion port into the body which would remain in place for at least 30 days after the procedure, such an infusion port would be an implant.
 However, a non-tunnelled central venous catheter which is intended for use for temporary vascular access and intended to be removed after 7 – 10 days is not an implantable device.
 Nor would a suture used for skin wound closure that is intended to be taken out prior to 30 days be considered an implant.